 T: 6297 8258;

-Fisher BnB is our overall favourite hostel in Singapore and if it fits within your budget, we’d suggest looking no further.
-Opened in mid 2013, Fisher BnB offers immaculate dorm accommodation in ...
+Fisher BnB is one of our overall favourite hostels in Singapore and if it fits within your budget, we’d suggest looking no further.
+Opened in mid 2013, Fisher BnB offers immaculate dorm ...
 Read the full review of Fisher BnB.

 A compact oasis in Little India12 Perak Rd

 T: 6299 7733; F: 6392 0919

 Prices have risen since Perak Hotel was named one of the world's best budget hotels in 2001, but it retains much of its humble (small-room) charm.
 Located in a restored white building with blue ...
 Read the full review of Perak Hotel.